-Anhedonia drains the colour from life, rather like seeing a film in high resolution colour suddenly fade into a grainy, blurred, black and white.
+Anhedonia drains the color from life, rather like seeing a film in high resolution color suddenly fade into a grainy, blurred, black and white.
 One feels just intense emptiness and a complete blunting of positive emotional response.
 It can affect all areas of life including :

 – social interaction